 Whether you are new to the world of essential oils or not, frankincense is one that almost everyone has at least heard of.

-Most of us think of the story in the bible about Jesus as a newborn and the three wise men that brought him some frankincense and myrrh.
-The story still leaves the question as to what is frankincense.
-Where it comes from and what are its uses.
+Some of us may remember the story in the bible about Jesus as a newborn and the three wise men that brought him some frankincense and myrrh.
+The story still leaves the question as to what frankincense is, where it came from, and what its uses are.

 Where Does Frankincense Come From?

-Frankincense comes from the sap of the Boswellia tree found Oman, Yeman, the horn of Africa, including Somalia and Ethiopia.
+Frankincense comes from the sap of the Boswellia tree found in Oman, Yemen, and the horn of Africa, including Somalia and Ethiopia.

-The most sought after frankincense is from the Boswellia Sacra tree mostly found in Oman.
+The most sought-after frankincense is from the Boswellia Sacra tree, mostly found in Oman.
 Another tree that produces frankincense is Boswellia Serrata, which is native to India and Pakistan.

 The interesting thing about gathering the frankincense sap from the trees is that it takes two weeks to collect!
 First, a small “wound” or hole is punctured in the tree, but the first sap is not collected right away.
 The first bit of sap that comes through is not collected as it is thought to clear the impurities in the tree.